 One Substance Abuse Definition = The Inability to Stop

 Those who struggle with a substance abuse disorder will typically have a hard time cutting back or quitting.
-A person who drinks socially may have no trouble abstaining from alcohol for a few weeks.
+For example, a person who drinks socially may have no trouble abstaining from alcohol for a few weeks.
 A person dealing with alcohol abuse, however, may find it difficult.
 Withdrawal symptoms or a feeling of unease and illness when cutting back are definite signs of substance abuse or even addiction.

 Addiction treatment can come in many forms.
 There are several options available.
 Just some include the following